dbader/node-datadog-metrics/README.md

     * Built-in TypeScript definitions.
 If you use TypeScript, you no longer need to install separate type definitions from `@types/datadog-metrics` — they’re now built-in.
 Please make sure to remove `@types/datadog-metrics` from your dev dependencies.

-        Even if you’re writing regular JavaScript, editors that support TypeScript definitions (e.g. VisualStudio Code, WebStorm) should now be able to give you better autocomplete suggestions and documentation.
+        Even if you’re writing regular JavaScript, you should now see better autocomplete suggestions and documentation in editors that support TypeScript definitions (e.g. VisualStudio Code, WebStorm).

     * Support distribution metrics.
 You can now send distributions to Datadog by doing: